infothrill/ansible-role-rpi_boot_config/README.md

 Ansible role: rpi-boot-config
 =============================

 Minimal role to manage config entries in a Raspberry PI [boot config](http://www.raspberrypi.org/documentation/configuration/config-txt.md).
 After changing the boot config, it will restart the raspberry pi and wait for it to come back.
-This requires that the *ansible_host* is set correctly in the inventory:
+This requires either the `inventory_hostname` is resolvable or that the `ansible_host` is set correctly in the inventory:

 	[all]
 	raspberry ansible_host=192.168.1.101